fedtools/adfstoolkit/doc/mfa.md

 ## How REFEDS MFA is enabled in AD FS with ADFSToolkit
 ADFSToolkit embraces the Microsoft AD FS capability of [Custom Authenticaiton Methods](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/ad-fs-build-custom-auth-method) to enable the recognition and processing of REFEDS MFA AuthenticationContext sign-ons.
 ADFSToolkit provides a code signed Windows DLL as well as other configurations and Powershell cmd-lets to be installed to support the recognition, processing, and configuration of [REFEDS MFA](https://refeds.org/profile/mfa) SAML2 AuthenticationContext support.

-ADFSToolkit codebase is curated openly and to use the code-signed code we strongly recommend installing ADFSToolkit via PowershellGallery.com
+ADFSToolkit codebase is curated openly and to use the code-signed code we strongly recommend installing ADFSToolkit via ADFSToolkit Module from PowerShellGallery](https://www.powershellgallery.com/packages/ADFSToolkit)

-### Key elements of the REFEDS MFA and ADFS+ADFSToolkit solution are:
+### Important elements of the REFEDS MFA and ADFS+ADFSToolkit solution are:

--  ADFSToolkit accellerator PowerShell cmd-lets that assist deploying new DLL to add REFEDS MFA support
+-  PowerShell cmd-lets that assist deploying and configuring the new DLL to add REFEDS MFA support
--  AD FS Access Control Policies specific to REFEDS MFA are created by ADFSToolkit
+-  An AD FS Access Control Policy(ACP) created by  ADFSToolkit specific to REFEDS MFA named "ADFSTk:Permit everyone and force MFA"
--  AD FS  RPs overseen by ADFSToolkit must be recalculated to add a safety measure Transformation rule to each RP.
+-  All RPs overseen by ADFSToolkit recalculated to add a safety measure Transformation rule to each RP as well as the aforementioned ACP
--  AD FS must use the Paginated theme in order to be properly functioning.  (ships with Server 2019)
+-  The default use of the Paginated AD FS theme for proper UI functions.  (ships native to ADFS with Server 2019)

 ## Important considerations and limitations